Scheduled MonumentsWalesOffa's Dyke: Section in Plas Power Park

 What is Offa's Dyke: Section in Plas Power Park?

-Offa's Dyke: Section in Plas Power Park is a Early Medieval linear earthwork forming part of the major frontier work constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke: Section in Plas Power Park is a linear earthwork forming part of the celebrated eighth-century frontier works constructed under King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE180.

 What period does Offa's Dyke: Section in Plas Power Park date from?

 Offa's Dyke: Section in Plas Power Park dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section in Plas Power Park?